vic7z/ArduinoProjects/README.md

    ### Wiring
-   So bad at creating wrining diagram so this :(
+   So bad at creating wirining diagram so this :(

    | Arduino Pro Mini  | Nrf24L01  | SSD1306 | Right JoyStick | left Joystick
    | ------------- | ------------- | ------------- | ------------- |------------- |